react-native-camera/react-native-camera/docs/RNCamera.md

 Use the `whiteBalance` property to specify which white balance setting the camera should use.

+### iOS `customWhiteBalance`
+iOS only.
+Value: Object (e.g. `{temperature: 4000, tint: -10.0, redGainOffset: 0.0, greenGainOffset: 0.0, blueGainOffset: 0.0}`)

+Like the `whiteBalance` property the `customWhiteBalance` property allows you to control the color temperature in your photos by cooling down or warming up the colors.

+The difference is instead of using a pre defined white balance setting (e.g. auto, sunny, cloudy, ...) you can specifiy your own temperature, tint and rgb offset values.

+The rgb offset values are applied to the calculated device specific white balance gains for the given temperature and tint values.

 ### `exposure`
 Value: float from `0` to `1.0`, or `-1` (default) for auto.